syncfusion-content/windowsforms-docs/WindowsForms/textboxext/Overview.md

 ![Overview of Syncfusion TextBoxExt](TextBoxExt_images/TextBoxExt_img1.png)

-## Key Features
+## Key features

-TextBoxExt is an advanced TextBox control and has following features.
+The TextBoxExt is an advanced TextBox control, and it contains the following features:

-**Text Settings** - Provides option to set the selection, format, clip, alignment of the text.
+**Text Settings** - Provides options to set selection, format, clip, and alignment of the text.
 The multiline text can be displayed using the control.

-**ToolTip** - Provides options to show text overflow indicators and overflow indicator tooltips.
+**ToolTip** - Provides options to show the text overflow indicators and overflow indicator tooltips.

 **Appearance Settings** - Provides support to set the background and foreground of the control.

-**Behavior Settings** - Provides option to set the maximum length of the text.
-Text can be displayed in the ReadOnly mode using the ReadOnly property.
+**Behavior Settings** - Provides options to set the maximum length of the text.
+The text can be displayed in the ReadOnly mode using the `ReadOnly` property.

 **Border Settings** - Provides different set of border styles.
-The styles are Fixed3D, FixedSingle and None.
-The color of the border can also be set for the control using the BorderColor property.
+The styles are Fixed3D, FixedSingle, and None.
+The color of the border can also be set for the control using the `BorderColor` property.

-**Layout Settings** - Provides option to set the maximum and minimum size of the control.
+**Layout Settings** - Provides options to set the maximum and minimum sizes of the control.

 **Applying Themes** - Provides support to different themes for the control.